Get a free, no obligation personal loan quote with rates as low as 9.90%

 How Much Will You Be Taxed On Your Credit Card Rewards?

-The amount of tax you’ll pay on your rewards will depend on which tax bracket you fall into, both at the federal and provincial levels.
-Below are the 2023 federal tax rates, according to the CRA:
+The amount of tax you’ll pay on your rewards will depend on how much you earn and which income tax bracket you fall into, both at the federal and provincial levels.
+While federal income tax brackets are uniform across all provinces, provincial tax brackets vary slightly.

 Final Thoughts

+Since the CRA views credit card rewards as discounts instead of income, then they’re not taxable.
 However, things get a little hazy when rewards are earned or redeemed through the course of your work.
-If your rewards stem from using a company business card or your employer provides you rewards as an alternative form of compensation, there’s a good chance these transactions could be considered taxable benefits.
-If you’re unsure about the tax consequences, visit the CRA website for more details or consult with a qualified tax professional.
+If your rewards stem from using a company business card or your employer provides you rewards as an alternative form of compensation, these transactions may be considered taxable benefits.
+If you’re unsure about the tax consequences, consult with a qualified tax professional.

 Does the type of credit card I have affect whether I need to pay taxes on my credit card rewards?